Hi! I’m Deb.

 I love fantasy of all flavors, from Celtic mythology to Native American legends.
 Dragons are my favorite fantasy creatures, but I also love faeries, water horses, sasquatch, and thunderbirds.

 Of course, I like normal critters too.
 My dog is my favorite.
 She’s a Dutch shepherd and has beautiful dark brown and gold brindle fur.
 Oh, and you might like to know that I’m a mother of twins…boy-girl twins.
 Just like Justin and Janine in Thunderbird!

-De Kenyon recently interviewed me on her website, and I thought I’d share the questions and answers with you so you can get to know me a little better. 😀
+De Kenyon of Wonderland Press interviewed me a while back, and I thought I’d share the questions and answers with you so you can get to know me a little better. 😀

 1. You’re a mother of twins, just like Justin and Janine in Thunderbird.
 How strange is it to have twins?
 What is the weirdest twin-thing they’ve ever done?
 Like, did you ever confuse them when they were babies–that kind of thing?

 Uhm…nope.
 Never confused them.
 Boys and girls are pretty easy to tell apart, even when they’re twins *lol* Boy-girl twins, like Justin and Janine in Thunderbird, or like my own kids, are just a normal brother and sister who happened to be born at the same time.
 No bizarre psychic bonds or anything!
 Though once, when my twins had been away from each other for a while, my son greeted his twin sister by saying, “Hi!
 You remember me.
 We were womb-mates.”
 Silly boy!

 When the twins were toddlers, it could be tough keeping track of them as they zoomed off in opposite directions!
 My husband used to tease about hiring them out to folks who had little kids coming to visit and wondered if their houses were baby-proof.
 We figured what the twins couldn’t find in 10 minutes, a single kid wouldn’t get into in an entire visit *lol*